Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 Unusual - not knowing customs, everyday rules, decency.

-Berdo belongs to the weaving mill.
+Berdo is an accessory of the weaving mill.

-Taking - a burden, heaviness, burden; armful, as much as you can hug with your hands.
+Pregnancy is a burden, heaviness, burden; armful, as much as you can hug with your hands.

-Unspeakable - certainly, undoubtedly, incessantly.
+Incessantly - unconditionally, undoubtedly, incessantly.

 Shameless - shameless.